racheljn/surp2020/people/usa/hinesward.md

 ---

 Hines Ward is well-known for winning two Super Bowls <sub><sup>([Ward](https://surp2020.racheljn.vercel.app/sources))</sup></sub>.
 He brought international attention to multiracial individuals and families when he announced his visit to Korea <sub><sup>([Kim, Hyein](https://surp2020.racheljn.vercel.app/sources))</sup></sub>, even playing a role in new legislation passing in favor of multicultural families.
 His family, with his African-American father and Korean mother faced a lot of discrimination, causing them to move to the US from Korea.
-His mom felt that he would have more oportunities in the US.
+His mom felt that he would have more opportunities in the US.

 He was excluded from the Black and Korean communities for not being strictly one race, and developed a hatred against Koreans and their culture.
 However, Hines was able to find solace in football.
 Eventually, he won MVP of the Super Bowl, rising to fame.
 He utilized this influence to spread awareness of stigmas towards multicultural families and eventually founded the Helping Hands Foundation, which helps inner-city kids in PA and biracial Koreans in Korea improve literacy.